 Keeping personal health records

 This is also a good time to talk with your doctor about who will lead your follow-up care.
-Some survivors continue to see their oncologist or endocrinologist, while others transition back to the care of their family doctor or another health care professional.
-This decision depends on several factors, including the type and stage of cancer, side effects, health insurance rules, and your personal preferences.
+Some survivors continue to see their oncologist or endocrinologist, while others transition back to the care of their primary care doctor or another health care professional.
+This decision depends on several factors, including the type and stage of cancer, treatments received, side effects, health insurance rules, and your personal preferences.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a cancer diagnosis.
 Use the menu to choose a different section to read in this guide.